-Supporting Actions Progress made 2017/19 Access to chaplaincy service for in-patients Ensure that appropriate questions with regard to religion and belief are asked of patients on admission and all such information is transmitted to the relevant parties, e.g. Chaplaincy Department, Faith group leaders etc. The Chaplaincy department will respond to all requests for their support in a timely manner.
-The Chaplaincy department will pass on any requests for their support from specific faith/belief groups for individual patients, relatives or staff as quickly as possible.
+Supporting Actions in 2017/21 Outcomes Report Progress as at March 2019 Access to chaplaincy service for in-patients Ensure that appropriate questions with regard to religion and belief are asked of patients on admission and all such information is transmitted to the relevant parties, e.g. Chaplaincy Department, Faith group leaders etc. The Chaplaincy department will respond to all requests for their support in a timely manner.
+The Chaplaincy department will bass on any requests for their support from specific aith/belief groups for individual patients, relatives or staff as quickly as possible.
 This work has been ongoing and will continue.